-The reliability metric for the different multicast schemes is clearly impacted by the frame error rate (FER) of the channel, as precisely the various algorithms implemented by those mechanisms aim at recovering from such errors.
+The reliability metric for the different multicast schemes is clearly affected by the FER of the channel as, precisely, the various algorithms implemented by those mechanisms aim at recovering from such errors.
 Fig. 9 shows the impact of the FER on the reliability of multicast.
-We observe from the results that (i) the trends observed in the previous sections for the different schemes hold independent of the FER value; (ii) even for a FER as high as 20%, feedback-based schemes keep a 100% reliability; and (iii) even though for open-loop mechanisms reliability decreases with the FER, degradation is rather soft, which shows that collisions have a higher impact on reliability than transmission errors.
+We observe from the results that: 1) the trends observed earlier for the different schemes hold independent of the FER value; 2) even for a FER as high as 20%, feedback-based schemes keep a 100% reliability; and 3) although for open-loop mechanisms reliability decreases with the FER, degradation is rather soft, which shows that collisions have a higher impact on reliability than transmission errors.